lestersantos/terraform-beginner-bootcamp-2023/journal/week1.md

 [Loading Variables from files](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables/managing-variables#loading-variables-from-files)

-You can set Terraform variable values by providing any number of files ending in `.auto.tfvars` to worksapces that use Terraform 0.10.0 or later.
+You can set Terraform variable values by providing any number of files ending in `.auto.tfvars` to workspaces that use Terraform 0.10.0 or later.
 When you trigger a run, Terraform automatically loads and uses the variables defined in these files.
-If any variable from the worksapce has the same key as a variable in the file, the `workspace` variable overwrites variable from the file.
+If any variable from the workspace has the same key as a variable in the file, the `workspace` variable overwrites the variable from the file.

 - Terraform Cloud loads variables from files for each terraform run,
 - Those variables does not automatically persist to the TFC workspace